fnproject/tutorials/install/README.md

 Before we can install Fn you'll need:

-1. A computer running Linux or MacOS.
-If you have a Windows machine the easiest thing to do is install [VirtualBox](https://www.virtualbox.org/) and run a free Linux virtual machine.
+1. A computer running Linux, MacOS or Windows.
-2. [Docker](https://www.docker.com/) 17.10 (or higher) needs to be
-installed and running.
+2. [Docker](https://www.docker.com/) 17.10 (or higher), Podman (5.7.0 or higher) or Rancher Desktop (1.22.0 or higher) needs to be installed and running.
-    * **Note:** Version 0.6.12+ of the Fn CLI added Podman support.
-To use Podman to build Fn images, see: [Using Fn with Podman instead of Docker](https://github.com/fnproject/docs/blob/master/fn/develop/podman.md)
+    * **Note:** For Fn to work with Podman, please check out: [Using Fn with Podman instead of Docker](https://github.com/fnproject/docs/blob/master/fn/develop/podman.md)

 > As you make your way through this tutorial, look out for this icon.
 ![](images/userinput.png) Whenever you see it, it's time for you to